 Mining God’s Word…

-…of His treasures…
+…for His treasures…

 …for ordinary people…

-…to bless us to live loved by God.
+…to bless us to live loved by God

-Go back in your mind’s eye to the last half of the 1800’s, out in the mountains of the western US.
+For an illustration of mining God’s Word, go back in your mind’s eye to the last half of the 1800’s, out in the mountains of the western US.
 In 1848 before gold was discovered at Sutter’s Mill in Coloma, California, California had a population of about 34,000.
 With the news of gold, approximately 300,000 people rushed into California from the rest of the United States and abroad.
 They streamed in from all walks of life, merchants and farmers, lawyers and gamblers, the vast majority with no mining skills.

-And the good news is that God designed us to engage in mining the treasures of His Word because He longs for deeper relationship.
-He has fully outfitted us as competent miners.
-Although it will demand persistence and effort, mining nuggets from the Bible move us on to another level spiritually.
+Jesus longs to give us these treasures to form deeper relationship.
+He calls us disciples, learners and has fully outfitted us as competent miners of His treasure.
+Although it will demand reasoning, persistence and effort, mining nuggets from the Bible move us on to ever increasing levels of spirituality.
 The treasures we mine are about Jesus!
 Invest time…

 …in order that they may know the mystery of God, namely, Christ, in whom are hidden all the treasures of wisdom and knowledge (Colossians 3:2b-3).